alexej-schelle/Idr-Web-Spiders/README.md

 For natural persons, IDR for Web Spiders developed by krealix.de is free.
 For enterprises, workout within the framework of a (short-term or freelancer) contract for website development by krealix.de (with a contract duration of at least one week, i. e. at least 10 working hours) is acknowledged, if the file idr_plugin.js from github repository is used.

+Furthermore, the author(s) of krealix.de may provide further insights and knowledge on how to monetize your personal and website world wide web data.

 Copyright 2021, KREALIX.DE.

 Person responsible : Dr. A. Schelle.